daily word - wheat and chaff

 Add new comment

-daily word - grateful?
+daily word - smartest person?

 Dale Cresap's picture